influxdata/influxdb-client-js/README.md

 ## Features

-InfluxDB 2.0 client consist of two packages
+InfluxDB 2.0 client consists of two packages

 - @bonitoo-io/influxdb-client
   - Querying data using the Flux language